|Eligibility | How is FWS Awarded | Accepting FWS | Find a Job in BengalLink | Paperwork | Other Part-Time Jobs | Resources|

 Due to limited funding, not all students that are awarded work-study will find a position.
 Further, all students that requested work-study will not be awarded it.

-Use the resources below to help you find and manage your work-study employment.
+Use the resources below to help find and manage work-study employment.

 Back to Top